overturetool/overture-fmu/readme.md

 ```

 4. Perform the release
-- Update `overture.release.properties` and perform a commit.
+- Update `overture.release.properties` to contain the release version and the next development version and commit/push this change.
-- Checkout the release branch and merge to the commit above.
+- Checkout the release branch and merge this change.
-- Go to the build on Jenkins and answer `ABORT` to the prompt. (yes, `ABORT`).
+- Go to the build task found [here](https://build.overture.au.dk/jenkins/view/Overture/job/overture-fmu/job/release/) and instruct the build server to perform the release by checking and clicking 'Yes'.

-5. Create a github release with text from relaseNotes and add the fmu-import-export jar and p2 repo from http://overture.au.dk/into-cps/vdm-tool-wrapper/master/latest/
+5. Create a github release with the content of the release note and attach the fmu-import-export JAR and p2 repository from http://overture.au.dk/into-cps/vdm-tool-wrapper/master/latest/
-6. Merge the newly released tag into master and push master
+6. Merge the newly released tag into master and push this change
 7. Update the into-cps dev release bundle.
 Latest bundle from here: https://github.com/into-cps/into-cps.github.io/tree/development/download